-Designed as the culminating experience in the counseling program; provides 150 clock hours of counseling experience under the supervision of experienced personnel.
+Designed as the culminating experience in the counseling program; provides 200 clock hours of counseling experience under the supervision of experienced personnel.
 Required for the student seeking certification as a school counselor or licensure as a professional counselor.
-May be repeated for credit.
+May be repeated for credit with a grade of C or better.
 General counseling students will be required to enroll in six (6) hours of Practicum.